GEM-benchmark/NL-Augmenter/transformations/sentence_reordering/README.md

 Benchmark results:

 - Sentiment analysis: we run sentiment analysis on a 10% sample of the IMDB dataset.
-The original accuracy is 96.0 and the perturbed accuracy is 95.64.
+The original accuracy is 96.0 and the perturbed accuracy is 94.88.

-- Text summarization: we run text summarization on a 10% sample of the xsum dataset.
-The original bleu is 15.25 and the perturbed bleu is 12.73.

 ## Related work